 The UW Huskies have been consistent in their inconsistency this football season.

 Wins against USC and Michigan?
-Let’s do it!

 Losses against Indiana and Rutgers?
-What?!

-Outgaining every opponent they lost to?
-Impressive!
+Out-gaining every opponent they lost to?

-The only thing this team has done consistently is defy expectations, both good and bad.
 A 3-0 start with seemingly winnable games against Washington State and Rutgers had fans excited about the prospect of a 5-0 start with tougher games on the back half of the schedule.
 Michigan, USC, Penn State, and Oregon appeared likely losses.

 There is certainly a key difference between the wins against Michigan and USC and the upcoming matchups against Penn State and Oregon.
 Michigan and USC have proven vastly overrated to preseason/early season rankings, whereas Penn State and Oregon have made it 3/4ths of the way through the season with a single combined loss (against Ohio State, no less).